 Even today, the story of Holika is re-enacted by actors on Holi.
 Bonfires across the country are lit up to celebrate the burning away of the evil spirits and the triumph of good over evil.
 This is the most famous event believed by the Hindus to be the key reason for the origin of Holi.

-Adding to the smearing of colours on each others’ faces, splashing people with water by throwing water balloons at them and heartily indulging in sweet delicacies that are made especially for the occasion, the observers of the festival also have a beautiful history from the time immemorial to boast of.(Last Updated On: March 6, 2020)
+Adding to the smearing of colours on each others’ faces, splashing people with water by throwing water balloons at them and heartily indulging in sweet delicacies that are made especially for the occasion, the observers of the festival also have a beautiful history from time immemorial to boast of.(Last Updated On: April 3, 2021)